 The interdisciplinary minor in film studies at Trinity draws on courses in film studies and production taught in sixteen of the College’s departments and programs.
 Though the program is based in core courses that emphasize the aesthetic and theoretical traditions specific to film studies, the study of film by its very nature engages other domains and disciplines.
 History, politics, philosophy, psychology, culture, theater, literature, music, and visual art are all potentially implicated in the experience of film, and our courses invite students to explore the multiple dimensions of cinematic experience.
 The six courses required for the interdisciplinary minor in film studies are designed to ground students in three basic aspects of the field—film history, film theory, and film production—while at the same time providing the flexibility to allow for exploration of specific areas of interest within each of those aspects.

-Anyone interested in discussing the film studies minor is encouraged to contact the director, Prakash Younger.
+Anyone interested in discussing the film studies minor is encouraged to contact one of the coordinators.